-Moving on, some of the design trends listed below might not get you increased conversions, traffic or more viies but if it is a trend that works with your content, it will definitely improve user experience on your website.
+Moving on, some of the design trends listed below might not get you increased conversions, traffic, or more viies but if it is a trend that works with your content, it will definitely improve user experience on your website.

 Just when we thought the era of the flats was never going out of style, brands like Stripe and Pitch are changing the game by spending a lot of brand capital behind an old (new) fashion form of illustration - 3D.

-This isn't just content with the standard cutout illustration style made popular by Slack, designers are looking to add realism, organic shapes and depth to graphics with the goal of combining and removing the boundaries that exist between the physical and digital world.
+This isn't just content with the standard cutout illustration style made popular by Slack, website designers are looking to add realism, organic shapes, and depth to graphics with the goal of combining and removing the boundaries that exist between the physical and digital world.
 That is, sharpen the contrast between human beings and digital products putting both elements in imaginary spaces where web users can manipulate and truly engage with digital elements.

-When it comes to website design, minimalism has always been top contender even though up until recently, it hasn't been as popular - minimalism is now making a combo.
-Minimalism is characterised by very simple designs which still provide detail.
+When it comes to website design, minimalism has always been a top contender even though up until recently, it hasn't been as popular - minimalism is now making a combo.
+Minimalism is characterized by very simple designs which still provide detail.
 It is the perfect demonstration of the 'less is more' ideal.

 The number of mobile users worldwide is on the rise and a lot of web users now actively access the Internet using mobile.
 According to statistics as at 2009, over 50% of website visit some from mobile - that number has grown rapidly ever since and it is showing no signs of stopping.
-Google now tests and ranks web websites based on mobile friendliness and mobile user experience.
-This signals that a mobile friendly site is now very important.
+Google now tests and ranks web websites based on mobile-friendliness and mobile user experience.
+This signals that a mobile-friendly site is now very important.

 How do you make your website mobile friendly?
 The first step is to make your website responsive (there are a lot of template website builders you can use to do this).
 Then ensure all internal links, buttons and clickable information are made larger.
-The general rule of thumb is, if a mobile user has to enlarge to click on a button, then it is bad user experience.
+The general rule of thumb is, if a mobile user has to enlarge to click on a button, then it is a bad user experience.

 Next, look into compressing photos and other files on your website for better load time.
-The key to a mobile friendly site is responsiveness - do not forget this.
+The key to a mobile-friendly site is responsiveness - do not forget this.

-Video has has been poised to replace written. media for some time now however it hasn't been successful but it is still a trend that you should consider implementing.
+Video has been poised to replace written. media for some time now however it hasn't been successful but it is still a trend that you should consider implementing.
 In the beginning, YouTube was the only popular video network - currently, Instagram is putting a lot of skimming the game by removing video restrictions using its IGTV feature.